Chenglu0426/FairGraphFL/README.md

 ```
 ### Dataset
 For the graph classiciation datasets, download and unzip it, and put it under data/.

+### Files
+`client.py`: the functions of the clients, such as updating the model locally,

 ### Usage: How to run the code
 ```
 python main_oneDS.py --repeat {index of the repeat}